olgadet/bookdown-mlbiostatistics/docs/301-linear-models.md

 ## Simple linear regression
-- It is used to estimate the best-fitting straight line to describe the association between the outcome and one explanatory variable
+- It is used to check the association between the numerical outcome and one numerical explanatory variable
+- In practice, we are finding the best-fitting straight line to describe the relationship between the outcome and exposure
-- For example, let's look at the example data containing body weight (kg) and plasma volume (liters) for eight healthy men to see what it the best-fitting straight line is.
+- For example, let's look at the example data containing body weight (kg) and plasma volume (liters) for eight healthy men to see what the best-fitting straight line is.

 Example data: